morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - no support for 4addr
 - the really bad quality of some adapters made with this chipset means you need to research before buying

-Recommendation: Buy only single-function (wifi only) and single-state adapters with the rtl8811cu chipset.
-There are better chipsets than this.
-If you are stuck getting an adapter with a Realtek chipset, get an adapter with the rtl8812bu chipset and make sure it is single-state and single-function.
+Recommendation: My history of trying to support this chipset causes me to recommend that Linux users not buy this chipset.
+If you have no choice but to buy an adapter with a Realtek chipset, you best option is to get an adapter with the rtl8812bu chipset and it should be a single-function (no bluetooth) and single-state (usb_modeswitch) not required.

 -----